The Church (band): 1993–1996: Sometime Anywhere, Magician Among the Spirits

 Without a recording deal, the band's future looked bleak as Kilbey and Willson-Piper began work on new recordings in 1995.
 Although initially a two-man project, the new material saw input from new drummer Powles and hired violinist Linda Neil.
-Renewed contact between Kilbey and Peter Koppes led to the latter agreeing to guest on four songs - a welcome surprise for fans.
+Renewed contact between Kilbey and Peter Koppes led to the latter agreeing to guest on four songs.
 Simon Polinski (Yothu Yindi) was drafted in to co-produce, engineer, and mix the sessions.
 The music saw a return to guitar-based material, infused with krautrock and art rock influences.
 A 15-minute atmospheric piece called "Magician Among the Spirits" dominated the sessions, named after a book by Harry Houdini.
 Additional contributions by Utungun Percussion added a new, primal aspect to several songs.

-The album, also called Magician Among the Spirits, received mixed reviews, despite the guitar rock hook of its single "Comedown".
+The album, also called Magician Among the Spirits, was led by the single "Comedown".
 It was released on the band's own Deep Karma label, but due to financial constraints, they had to arrange outside distribution for the North American and European markets.
-This almost doomed the album from the beginning, but worse events were to come.
 Within a short time, the U.S. distributor went bankrupt, leaving the band stripped of its earnings from North American sales.
-Although exact figures remain unknown due to disputes, up to A$250,000 worth of merchandise (some 25,000 discs) was lost.
-For a band already on shaky ground, this was nearly the death knell.
-Comments by Kilbey in May of that year summed up the situation: "There's no immediate future for The Church.....Our management, the whole thing is broken down.....We don't really have a label.
-We're owed lots and lots of money and we're broke.
-We're trying to pursue lawyers to get our money back.
-Marty and I aren't having any communication.
-There's no one really managing us so.....that could have been the last record."